Calvin Ayre: Career

 Ayre himself was the focus of Bodog's marketing strategy, creating a public profile around a jackpot-winning lifestyle.
 He hosted parties in Costa Rica and Antigua, with bikini-clad "Bodog Girls" and armed bodyguards in attendance, and the media noted his reputation as a man who likes to party.
 The Bodog website and press materials are filled with photographs of Ayre drinking on yachts with scantily clad models and partying with celebrities.
 Ayre claims that the ‘bad boy adventurer’ image projected in Bodog marketing only worked because it was based on something genuine.
 "The lifestyle I sell is about 80% the reality of what I live."
 The business expanded rapidly, recording turnover of and revenue of in 2005.
 As Bodog grew in prominence, Ayre appeared on episodes of MTV Cribs, VH1's Fabulous Life of…, Extra, and ABC Nightline.
 In 2006, Ayre was named one of People magazine's 40 hottest bachelors and appeared on the cover of the Forbes Billionaires issue.
 Also in 2006, the online gambling industry underwent realignment as US authorities made high-profile arrests of several online gambling executives.
 Ayre sold Bodog's US-facing online gambling business to the Morris Mohawk Gaming Group of Kahnawake, Quebec, with Ayre retaining rights to the Bodog brand.
 He subsequently announced his retirement from the online gambling business.

 In a 2009 interview, Ayre stated that following the passage of the Unlawful Internet Gambling Enforcement Act (UIGEA) in 2006, the organization that he led and that had been accepting customers from the United States withdrew from that market, instead licensing the brand to the Morris Mohawk Gaming Group, which then operated its own online gaming website servicing the US under the Bodog brand until December, 2011.
 On 14 December 2011 MMGG announced that it would no longer operate Bodog-branded websites and transitioned all customers to its new site.

 The news media has also reported on Bodog's alleged skirting of Internet gambling laws in the United States and other countries.
 Forbes reported his "taunting analysis of the law: we run a business that can't actually be described as gambling in each country we operate in.
 But when you add it all together, it's Internet gambling."
 In a 2006 feature, The Register called Ayre "something of an outlaw."

+On 17 February 2026, Bodog rebranded as Ozoon.